wnk4242/wnk4242.github.io/_pages/research.md

    adequately powered.
 The impact of such issues on educational psychology has not received the attention it deserves.
 I am currently researching the credibility of meta-analyses published in five leading educational psychology journals between 2012 and 2022.
 Completion of this work will raise awareness within the academic community about the prevalence of under-powered research in top-tier journals.
 A working paper is [available here.](https://wnk4242.github.io/files/power paper.pdf)

-- Effect size, heterogeneity, and power of exact replications
+- Effect size, heterogeneity, and power of direct replications

    Effect-size variability (also known as heterogeneity), is a key methodological factor that is frequently neglected in planning the sample sizes for replication studies.
 My research investigates several fundamental questions regarding heterogeneity in replication studies and examines how the potentially linear relationship between effect sizes and heterogeneity may impact the statistical power of replications.
 Gaining a better